bplmaps/lmec-main-site/content/articles/an-atlas-of-my-hometown-georeferencing-familiar-places.md

 Look for Ghosts in the Landscape

 Of course, while some things that are there today, aren’t represented in the past, even more things that existed in the past have been removed, torn down or destroyed.
 Ipswich, Essex, and Hamilton all had \[streetcar lines\] that provided means for people to get around town, a interesting piece of history to see from a place where public transportation barely exists today.
 Some of these pieces of former infrastructure that are long gone from the modern street map have left their mark in the landscape like little ghosts.

+{{< figure src= "https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:rb6912279/893,1611,2515,1787/full/0/default.jpg" caption="In this exerpt from downtown Essex, you can see the only Boston and Maine Railrroad, as well as the black and white dashed streetcard line ending in the Car Barn - Today, Essex has no public transportation routes." class="figure-right">}}

 While long gone from Open Street maps, The Topsfield branch of the {{<popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:xp68p3798/2196,3773,1678,2574/full/0/default.jpg">}} Boston and Maine RR {{</popup>}} which was converted into a bike trail is still visible on satellite maps.
 And while the Essex branch of the B&M did not get the same rails-to-trails treatment you can see see the ghost of the railroad tracks cutting a trail \[across the marsh\].